Welcome to our website

 The primary purpose of the Sermon on the Mount is to set before people the law of the Kingdom.
 Matthew speaks about the King who has come to present Himself.
 John the Baptist was His forerunner, and the King called disciples to follow Him.
 Here He announces the law of the Kingdom.
 This is the declaration of the King and the rules of the Prince of Peace.
 The Christian who calls Jesus Christ “Lord,” will strive to do what He commands, but he can obey only in the power of the Holy Spirit.
 It is wrong to try to force the Sermon on the Mount on a rebellious world.
 Only the Gospel of the grace of God can make men obedient to Christ, with the power of the Holy Spirit.

-The Sermon on the Mount needs to be preached to bring conviction to the hearts of men.
-It lets us know that they have sinned, and it reveals that none of us are righteous and that we all have come short of God’s glory (Rom.3:10,23).
+The Sermon on the Mount should be preached to bring conviction to the hearts of men.
+It lets us know that we have sinned, and it reveals that none of us are righteous and that we all have come short of God’s glory (Rom.
+3:10,23).

 We should take the standards set down in the Sermon on the Mount and consider them in the light of other Scriptures.
 This will provide a wider view and a better understanding of the mind of Christ.
 The Bible is always its own best commentary.